Cairi-S/Welcome-Foolish-Mortals/README.md

 ### Credits ###

-The themeing for this website has taken inspiration from [The Walt Disney Company's](https://thewaltdisneycompany.com/) popular attraction [The Haunted Mansion](https://www.disneyworld.eu/attractions/magic-kingdom/haunted-mansion/).
+The theming for this website has taken inspiration from [The Walt Disney Company's](https://thewaltdisneycompany.com/) popular attraction [The Haunted Mansion](https://www.disneyworld.eu/attractions/magic-kingdom/haunted-mansion/).
-All likeness is for educational purposes only.
+All likeness is credited toward them and the theme is in use for educational purposes only.

 ### Content ###